fdeblasio/pokeemerald-expansion/notes.md

         - Improve white-on-white text
 - Mossdeep:
     - Check new Steven Dive text
-- Sootopolis:
-    - Swap Water Pulse TM for something better?
-Damage category would need to match Juan's team
-        - Water Pulse can go to Slateport
 - Battle Frontier
     - Remove BP costs so that script_menu.h and field_specials.c can use item/move names directly?